When you’re just getting started, it’s better to make sure you’re getting it right to avoid wasting time.

 Train harder if you really like bodybuilding

-Don’t rush yourself – give yourself a few weeks of low-pressure training when you start turning up the heat and training more often or heavier.
+Don’t rush yourself – give yourself a week of low-pressure training when you start turning up the heat and training more often or heavier.
 Your body needs some time to adapt, and then you will start seeing better results.
 Rushing only increases your risk of injury.

 To conclude, don’t overcomplicate bodybuilding.

 Stick to the basics and simple methods, as you go, work on that progression mindset and be patient.
 If you’re really determined to reach your goals, just keep putting in the time and working on your habits a little at a time.
 You’re going to look, feel, and perform completely different in a year’s time.

 As you improve you will learn more about yourself and you will be able to make slight adjustments to your training to perfect it.
 What matters right now is putting your time into the basics of good training, good food habits, and great sleep.

 If you get these simple things right, you’re 80-90% of the way towards being an excellent natural bodybuilder.
 The only other factor is time and – when you learn to enjoy the progress and process – that’s not a problem!